Thompson-Herah wins 100, Richardson last in return - WHIZ News

 The star-studded field for the event included 47 medalists from the Tokyo Games.

 Canadian Marco Arop won the 800 in 1:44.51, besting Olympic gold medalist Emmanuel Korir of Kenya, who finished third, and silver medalist Ferguson Rotich, who was runner-up.
-On the women’s side, Olympic gold medalist Athing Mu won at 800 in 1:55.04.
+On the women’s side, Olympic gold medalist Athing Mu won at 800 in 1:55.04, a new American record.

+“I knew this was going to probably be a little a little tougher just because I came off the Olympic Games and running a (personal record) there, so I wasn’t really looking at time,” Mu said.
+“I just wanted to come out here, run with whoever was out there and just be competitive as usual.
+Very satisfied with the 1:55.04.
+To PR again this season, that’s that’s pretty great.”

 Canadian Andre De Grasse won the 100 with a wind-aided 9.74 in a field that included second-place Tokyo finisher Fred Kerley, and 39-year-old Justin Gatlin.